 # See https://docs.victoriametrics.com/stream-aggregation/#ignore-aggregation-intervals-on-start

-# See also -remoteWrite.streamAggr.ignoreFirstIntervals or -streamAggr.ignoreFirstIntervals
+# See also -remoteWrite.streamAggr.ignoreFirstIntervals and -streamAggr.ignoreFirstIntervals command-line flags.

 #

-# ignore_first_intervals: false
+# ignore_first_intervals: N

 # drop_input_labels instructs dropping the given labels from input samples.